-Contents: Basics; Antenna Analyzers; Coax Cutter; Soldering Aides; Power Checkers; Fire Extinguishers; MiniVNAPro; Auto Off; Amplifier Interfaces; FT-857 Meter; Mini-Manual; Rescue Tape; Two Wire Voltmeters; Video Display;
+Contents: Basics; RF Meter; Antenna Analyzers; Spectrum Analyzers; Coax Cutter; Soldering Aides; Power Checkers; Fire Extinguishers; MiniVNAPro; Auto Off; Amplifier Interfaces; FT-857 Meter; Mini-Manual; Rescue Tape; Two Wire Voltmeters; Video Display;

 All of these shortcomings have been addressed with the introduction of the MFJ-266, with its street price hovering around $330USD.
 The MFJ-266 displays all three parameters simultaneously (except for UHF).
 In some respects it is easier to use than the 259B, while in others somewhat more complicated.
 Further, it doesn't have a provision for using rechargeable batteries like the 259B, as the total voltage would be to low for the unit.
 You'll also need a N to UHF adapter for most measurements.